viktorcrypt/rate-slayer-agent/README.md

-# Rate Slayer Workspace

-This repo is a workspace monorepo with:
+# RateSlayer Gaming Agent

+RateSlayer is an onchain gaming agent for Base where the human stays in control.

+The core idea is simple:

+- a user pastes a verified game contract address
+- the agent reads the ABI and surfaces the game functions it can see
-- `agent/`: the autonomous Base agent runtime
+- the human decides what actions the agent is allowed to use
-- `dashboard/`: the React dashboard and setup wizard
+- the human sets hard spending and cadence limits
+- the agent starts operating within those limits
+- every decision and transaction is visible and auditable

+## Hackathon Angle

+This project is built around the idea of **agents that pay**, but with **human-defined boundaries**.

+Instead of giving an agent an open wallet and hoping it behaves, the operator defines:

+- maximum ETH the agent can spend per day
+- how many times it can act per day
+- how often it is allowed to act
+- which onchain game actions it is allowed to use

+The result is an agent that can play autonomously, while the human still controls risk.

-## Current Flow
+## Demo Flow

-The system now supports a hackathon-friendly flow for BeatPowell-style games:

 1. Open the dashboard
-2. Paste a Base contract address
+2. Paste a verified Base game contract address
-3. Inspect the verified ABI from the explorer
+3. The agent inspects the ABI and shows the contract functions
-4. See detected supported actions such as `press()` and `pressWithBet()`
-5. Enter a human policy like:
+4. Select the actions you want the agent to use
+5. Set daily ETH spend and action frequency limits
+6. Launch the agent
+7. Watch the live activity feed and transaction history

+For the main demo, the reference game is Beat Powell V2 on Base.

+## What The Operator Controls

+The dashboard is designed around operator control, not blind autonomy.

+The human can define:

-   - `10 press per day`
+- `ETH per day`
-   - `1 paid hit per day`
+- `free actions per day`
-   - `do not spend more than 0.00001 ETH per day`
+- `paid actions per day`
-   - `wait at least 60 minutes between actions`
+- `minimum minutes between actions`

+These limits are enforced by the runtime, not just suggested to the model.

+## What The Agent Does

+Once configured, the agent:

+- reads verified ABI data from the explorer
-6. Save the game
+- reasons about the current game state
-7. Let the agent enforce those rules and show results in the dashboard
+- decides whether to act or skip
+- respects the configured spend and timing limits
+- records decisions and onchain activity

+The dashboard shows:

+- detected game functions
+- selected action set
+- current game state
+- last decision and reason
+- recent activity feed
+- recent transaction linkouts to BaseScan

 ## Architecture

+- `agent/` runs the autonomous runtime
+- `dashboard/` is the React terminal-style operator UI
-- PostgreSQL stores active games, parsed policy, decisions, and transactions
+- PostgreSQL stores games, decisions, transactions, and daily state
-- Express exposes `/state`, `/games`, `/contracts/inspect`, and `/policies/parse`
+- Express exposes the API used by the dashboard
-- The agent loop loads active games from PostgreSQL
-- The setup layer inspects verified ABI data from the explorer and derives supported actions
-- Groq is used for:
+- Groq is used for contract summarization and runtime decisioning
-  - runtime action decisions
-  - setup-time contract summary
-  - setup-time policy parsing
-- Policy enforcement is deterministic in code:
+- policy enforcement is done deterministically in code
-  - free press per day limit
-  - paid hit per day limit
-  - daily ETH spend limit
-  - minimum minutes between actions

-## Structure
+## Monorepo Structure

 ```text
 rate-slayer-agent/